stacks-network/stacks-core/.github/test-timings/README.md

 Concurrent named batches also use these weights to start their longest tests first, reducing idle time near the end of each job.

-The Bitcoin matrix balances effective execution-slot time: ordinary signer tests use `SIGNER_TEST_THREADS_REQUIRED`, while exclusive stress tests use all `BITCOIN_TEST_THREADS`.
-Keep those workflow values aligned with the `threads-required` overrides in `ci-nextest.toml`. `BITCOIN_BATCH_COUNT` controls the runner count independently from the `BATCH_SIZE` per-runner cap, allowing heavyweight batches to contain fewer tests.
+The Bitcoin matrix models its concurrent execution lanes directly: ordinary signer tests use `SIGNER_TEST_THREADS_REQUIRED`, while exclusive stress tests form a serial segment using all `BITCOIN_TEST_THREADS`.
+Keep those workflow values aligned with the `threads-required` overrides in `ci-nextest.toml`.
+`BITCOIN_BATCH_COUNT` controls the runner count independently from the `BATCH_SIZE` per-runner cap.

 The Bitcoin file records every integration test.
 The unit file records only tests taking at least five seconds, which keeps the file small while